FlavScents AInsights Entry for Lauric Acid (CAS: 143-07-7)

 2. Sensory Profile

-Lauric acid is known for its mild, soapy odor with a slightly fatty undertone.
-It is not typically used for its flavor or fragrance properties in isolation but can contribute to the overall sensory profile of a product when used in combination with other compounds.
-The odor threshold of lauric acid is relatively high, meaning it requires a significant concentration to be perceptible.
-Its sensory role is often as a background note, providing a subtle fatty character that can enhance the realism of certain formulations.
+Lauric Acid is known for its mild, creamy, and slightly soapy odor, often described as having a waxy, fatty character.
+It is not typically used for its flavor but rather as a precursor to more volatile esters that impart coconut-like aromas.
+The sensory threshold for Lauric Acid is relatively high, meaning it requires a significant concentration to be perceptible.
+Its primary role in formulations is as a background note that enhances the richness and depth of other flavors.

 Citation hooks: FlavScents; peer-reviewed sensory literature